eliastsoukatos/ai_contact_manager/README.md

 * **ui/contacts_table.py** – contains the contact table widget with inline editing, batch actions and Excel-style column filtering.
 * **ui/settings_panel.py** – user interface for editing API keys, prompt templates and time zone options.
 * **config/settings.py** – loads and saves persistent configuration in the user's home directory.
 * **main.py** – launches the application window and wires up the components.
-The toolbar now includes a **Settings** button to open the configuration dialog.
+All actions are available from a hamburger menu in the header, including a **Settings** option for configuration.

 Import contacts by creating a `CSVImporter` instance pointing to your CSV file and calling `import_contacts()` or using the **Import CSV** button in the GUI.